St Margaret's, Westminster: Other notable events

 On Easter day 1555 in the reign of Mary I a Protestant ex-Benedictine monk, William Flower inflicted wounds to the administerer of the sacrament.
 He repented for the injuries but would not repent his motive which was rejection of the doctrine of transubstantiation.
 He was thus sentenced for heresy and a week later severed of his hand and burned at the stake outside the church.

 During the First World War, Edward Lyttelton, headmaster of Eton, gave a sermon in the church on the theme of "loving your enemies", promoting the view that any post-war treaty with Germany should be a just one and not vindictive.
-He had to leave the church after the service by a back door, while a number of demonstrators sang Rule Britannia! in protest at his attitude.
+He had to leave the church after the service by a back door, while a number of demonstrators sang "Rule, Britannia!" in protest at his attitude.

 Choirs

-The treble choristers for St Margaret's are supplied by Westminster Under School.
+Until 2019, the treble choristers for St Margaret's were supplied by Westminster Under School.
+In September 2023, a new choir for girls aged 11 to 17 was formed, to sing for regular liturgical services alongside the professional singers of the St Margaret's Consort.

 The church also hosted the first performance by the UK Parliament Choir under Simon Over in 2000.